God’s Mouth

 After knowing the sound of their shepherd’s voice, and after hearing and recognizing it, the sheep then listen to his voice.
 In order to hear well—in such a way that blocks out the surrounding noises and voices—the sheep tune in intently to their shepherd’s unique voice and sounds.

-If we nourish ourselves from the scriptures regularly, we will be able to say with Job, even in the midst of the most severe sufferings:
+we will be able to say with Job, even in the midst of the most severe

 But he knows the way that I take;